Extending a K2s Cluster

 1. Create the node package

 Generate an OS-specific node package.
-This step does not require an installed K2s cluster on the machine where you run the command.
+This step requires an installed K2s cluster on the machine where you run the command, and it must use the local cluster proxy http://172.19.1.1:8181.

 Example using k2s.exe directly from a local directory: